kaif744/mohammad-kaif/README.md

 - 🎓 Final-year Computer Science student at KIIT, CGPA: 8.2
 - 🧑‍🎨 Freelance UI/UX Designer — improved conversions by 20% using Figma & responsive design
-- 💡 Passionate about building full-stack products with Java, React, Spring Boot, and MongoDB
+- 💡 Passionate about building full-stack products with php-sql, React, Spring Boot, and MongoDB
 - 🧠 Learning API design, cloud deployment, and advanced system architecture
 - 🧑‍🏫 Organized & mentored in tech bootcamps/workshops on Git, UI/UX, and web deployment
 - 🌍 Open to freelance, collaboration, and internship opportunities